Synthetic Grass Products & Installation – How to Install Artificial Grass

 A. Underground Hazards: Irrigation and electrical lines may be located just under the surface of the project area.
-Locate all irrigation/sprinkler heads.
+Before laying synthetic grass, locate all irrigation/sprinkler heads.
 Cap off or remove all unwanted irrigation/sprinkler heads.
 Turn on irrigation to verify everything works correctly before you start.
 Do the same with any existing electrical features.

 B. Existing Material Removal: Utilize a sod cutter, shovel and pick axes to remove all unwanted grass, sod, and vegetation.
 Remove all unwanted tree roots, mulch and large rocks.
 Grade the sub-base.

 C. Base Preparation: Installing the base surface under the artificial lawn is critical to maintaining the stability and integrity of the artificial grass grass system.
-A layer of 3/8” crushed stone (also called Class 2 Road Base, Decomposed Granite, or Chat) should be spread evenly over the area.
+Spread a layer of 3/8” crushed stone (also called Class 2 Road Base, Decomposed Granite, or Chat) evenly over the area.
 A general rule of thumb is one yard of crushed rock per 100 square feet of synthetic grass to be installed, provided that 3-4 inches of existing landscaping is removed.

-D. The base material should be spread evenly.
+D. Spread the base material evenly.
 Grade and level to meet design and drainage requirements.
 Shape to desired appearance – flat, slight roll, mounded.

 E. Lightly wet the project area and compact the base material with a roller compactor or plate compactor.
 Continual passes over the project area are required until a compaction rate of 90% or greater is achieved.
 When dry, the project area should be smooth and firm to eliminate unwanted bumps under the artificial grass grass system.